sav-che/TL-2/Authors/Binney, Edward William {std. Binney} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/item/103859#page/178/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 168](https://www.biodiversitylibrary.org/page/33265365) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Binney, Edward William {std.
 Binney}|first entry]] for this author

 ### Author

-\* Binney, Edward William (1812-1881), British solicitor and palaeobotanist in Manchester, one of the founders of the Manchester Geological Society, president 1857-1859 and 1865-1867. (*Binney*).
+\* Binney, Edward William (1812-1881), British solicitor and palaeobotanist in Manchester, one of the founders of the Manchester Geological Society, president 1857-1859 and 1865-1867.
+**Abbreviated name**: *Binney*

 #### Collections